 Understandably, many will compare the more common, unfinished offering to ours so we feel some explanation is necessary to ensure the comparison is ‘apples with apples’.

-The family home is a huge investment so naturally we need to understand the costs involved to ensure we are achieving ‘value for money’.
-No one appreciates this fundamental need more than we do as knowing what we’re spending and why we’re spending it is essential, but when it comes new houses the answer is not clear cut.
+The family home is a huge investment so naturally we need to understand the costs involved to ensure we are achieving ‘value for money’ but when it comes new houses the answer is not always clear cut.
 We’re regularly asked about costs per square meter and the answer is always the same… it depends.
 This may sound evasive because human nature requests a simple response to what we believe is a simple question but unfortunately it’s not that simple.
 For example, the cost/m2 in the garage will be a fraction of the cost/m2 in the kitchen.
 Why?
 Because the garage has 4 walls and a concrete floor while the kitchen has cabinetry, appliances, plumbing, tiles etc. So clearly a house with an elaborate kitchen will cost more per m2 than a house with a small kitchen that’s not finished as well.

 With no other information available to you, which of the following advertisements sounds more appealing?